 To use any of the Kore.ai Bot SDKs, you must first register your app to get the authentication credentials to communicate between the Kore.ai Bot and your application hosting the Bot.
 The Kore.ai Bot SDKs can be used to add a chat widget into your company application that enables your application users to chat with the application using natural language input.
-The Kore.ai Bots Platform interprets the user input from text or speech, and the processes the request and responds back to the user.
+The Kore.ai Bots platform interprets the user input, processes the request and responds back to the user.

 The Bots Platform will only accept requests from authorized clients to connect to, and exchange messages.
 To authorize the connection, you must register your app and get required client credentials.
 The credentials authorize the client app and provide for user assertion.